-- Summarization is a hard task in general, but has seen notable progress with recent neural architectures. - Abstractive summarization is more challenging, but more human-like. - As usual, the more narrow the domain of texts, the better it may work.
+- Summarization is a hard task in general, since a good summary may require deep text understanding. - Abstractive summarization is notably more complex, but more human-like. - As usual, the more narrow the domain of texts, the better it may work.